CartoDB/airship/docs/guides/04-styles.md

 **SASS Variables**

 You can customize Airship even more using SASS Variables.
-There's a whole set of variables for colors, shadows, sizes and typography to customize within Airship.
+There is a whole set of variables for colors, shadows, sizes and typography to customize within Airship.
 Please check them out [here](https://github.com/CartoDB/airship/tree/master/packages/styles/src/core/variables).

 To customize SASS variables, you need to include your own variables matching Airship ones before including Airship styles.